na-na-hi/renget/archive/smgenskins.md

    - Bun Hatz Hun Batz Special Emote has him use the baguette as a pogo stick while moving.
 This continues until he takes his next non-movement action.

  - Ishtar
+   - Striking Archon Ishtar has a modified animation for her 3 / Dash, where she uses her wings to fly back rather than backflip off a target.

+ - Ix Chel
    - [No current special skin effects]

  - Izanami